 After leaving the restaurant feeling satisfied and full, we took a scenic ferry to a small island called Nami Island (남이섬), and walked around completely enjoying an early fall day.

-1 pound boneless (and skinless if desired) chicken thighs
+- 1 pound boneless and skinless chicken thighs

-6 ounces tteokbokki tteok 떡볶기 떡 (rice cakes)
+- 6 to 8 ounces tteokbokki tteok 떡볶기 떡 (10 to 12 pieces) rice cakes

-1 to 2 teaspoons Korean curry powder 카레가루 (optional)
+- 1 teaspoon Korean curry powder 카레가루 optional

 Optional fried rice:

-Heat a pan over medium high heat.
+- Heat a pan over medium high heat.
 You can add a tablespoon of oil if you want, but this is not necessary.
 Add the chicken, sweet potatoes, rice cakes, and cabbages.
 Cook for 5 minutes, stirring occasionally.
 Lower the heat if the ingredients (especially the rice cakes) stick to the pan.
-The steam from the vegetables should keep them from sticking to the pan.
-You can also add a couple spoons of water if the pan gets too dry.
+The steam from the vegetables should keep them from sticking to the pan, but you can also add about 1/4 cup of water.

 - Add the kkaennip and scallion and cook for another 3 to 4 minutes until the rice cake and the sweet potato pieces turn soft.
 By then the chicken should be cooked through.